• Skip to primary navigation

 How long does vegan pesto last?

 It lasts for up to 2 weeks in the refrigerator.
-Store it is a clean dry glass jar with a tight lid.
+Store it in a clean dry glass jar with a tight lid.

 What can I use instead of cheese in pesto?

 You can use vegan cheese instead of regular cheese.
-You can also use nutritional yeast for that 'umami' flavour.
-In this recipe I have not used either.
+You can also use nutritional yeast for that 'umami' flavor.
+In this recipe, I have not used either.

 What nuts can you use in pesto?